 Vitamin B12 can play a role in preventing brain atrophy — the loss of neurons in the brain that is associated with dementia or memory loss or dementia.
 Research has shown that vitamin B12 supplements improved memory and slowed cognitive decline

 A psychoactive substance is one that changes brain function, altering behavior, cognition, consciousness, mood, or perception.
-The most consumed psychoactive substance in the world is caffine.
-While usually consumed in coffee and tea, in which it is found naturally, and sodas, in which it is added, caffine can also be taken as a supplement — by itself or combined with other substances.
+The most consumed psychoactive substance in the world is caffeine.
+While usually consumed in coffee and tea, in which it is found naturally, and sodas, in which it is added, caffeine can also be taken as a supplement — by itself or combined with other substances.

 One of the ways caffeine affects the brain is an increased firing of neurons.
 The pituitary gland perceives this activity and reacts as if an emergency of some type is occurring.
 In response the pituitary gland releases hormones that in turn signal the adrenal glands to produce the hormone adrenaline (epinephrine).
 The release of adrenaline is why many coffee drinkers get an energy boost from their morning cup.